Ukrainian Ye with diaeresis

-Ukrainian Yo or Ukrainian Ye with diaeresis (Є̈ є̈; italics: Є̈ є̈) is a letter of the Cyrillic script, used in the Kazym dialect of Northern Khanty.
+Ukrainian Ye with diaeresis (Є̈ є̈; italics: Є̈ є̈) is a letter of the Cyrillic script, used in the Kazym dialect of Northern Khanty.

 Usage

 Ukrainian Ye with diaeresis is used in the northern dialect group of the Khanty languages, where it represents the sound /[jə]~[jɤ]/, similar to the ‘ia’ in California.
 Some fonts represent it as a reversed Ze with diaresis, Ԑ̈ ԑ̈.